Transpolitica’s Consultants, Writers, and Researchers

 From 2010 to 2013, David was Technology Planning Lead (CTO) of Accenture Mobility.
 He also co-led Accenture’s “Mobility Health” business initiative.
 He now acts as independent futurist, consultant, and writer, at Delta Wisdom.

 As chair of London Futurists, David has organized regular meetings in London since March 2008 on futurist, transhumanist, technoprogressive, and singularitarian topics.
-Membership of London Futurists now approaches 6,000.
+Membership of London Futurists now exceeds 6,000.

 In November 2005 David received an honorary Doctorate in Science (D.Sc.) from the University of Westminster, in recognition of his services to the smartphone industry.
 T3 magazine included him in 2009 in their list of the “100 most influential people in technology”.
 In 2010 he featured in the world’s first Augmented Reality CV.